 Federal civil records searches can find information pertaining to any civil matter heard in a U.S. District Court.
 Federal court districts will typically only hear civil cases when the U.S. government is involved as a party, or the civil dispute involves residents of different states.
 If a person has sued the government alleging a violation of constitutional rights, that matter would be heard at the U.S. District Court level.
 Such a case would therefore appear on a federal civil records check.
 Other issues such as tax disputes would also report at the federal court level.

-Civil history checks can prove exceedingly useful, particularly when hiring for advanced positions in management or the C-suite and jobs involving significant financial responsibilities.
-Someone with a history of lawsuits against them for violating federal regulations, for instance, is probably not a safe bet for an organization filling a leadership role.
+Civil history checks can prove very useful, particularly when hiring for advanced positions in management or the C-suite and jobs involving significant financial responsibilities.
+Someone with a history of lawsuits against them for violating federal regulations, for instance, may not be a safe choice for an organization filling a sensitive leadership role.

 A driving record report can reveal any suspensions, traffic violations, or fines associated with a job candidate's driver's license.
 Speeding tickets, moving violations, reckless driving charges, license suspensions, and other infractions are all reflected on a driving record report.

-Details about license classifications and endorsements also appear on driving record reports, which can help an employer determine whether a candidate has the type of license necessary for the job at hand.
-For instance, the license requirements for a delivery driver for a pizza place are different from those for a truck driver operating heavy freight vehicles.
-A driving record check will tell an employer which type of license their candidate has.
+Details about license classifications and endorsements also appear on driving record reports.
+The license requirements for a pizza delivery driver are different from those for a truck driver operating heavy freight vehicles.
+A driving record check will tell an employer which type of license their candidate has and whether they’re qualified to operate the vehicle in question.

 Alias reports are valuable to employers even in cases where there was no elusive intent behind a name change.
 Most types of background checks—including criminal searches—are name-based.
-As a result, if a person with a criminal background supplies a fake name to an employer, they can sometimes avoid the appearance of red flags on their background check report.
-The added step of identity verification reduces this likelihood.
-Learning about past aliases enables an employer to run reports on each name, improving their chances of finding any potentially hidden information.
+As a result, if a person with a criminal background supplies a fake name to an employer, they can sometimes avoid detection.
+Verifying identities reduces this likelihood.
+Learning about past aliases also enables an employer to run reports on each name, improving their chances of finding any potentially hidden information.

 In some cases, employers will include credit history reports as part of the pre-employment vetting process.
-This practice is most common for jobs in banking, stock trading, financial advising, and other work involving access to funds and assets.
+This practice is most common for jobs in banking and finance.
 Credit history reports can tell employers more about a person's money management habits and overall financial responsibility.
-An employer hiring for a job that involves the management of finances might have reservations about choosing a candidate whose personal credit history shows many missed payments or a high debt load.
+An employer hiring for a job involving financial management might have reservations about choosing a candidate whose personal credit history shows many missed payments or a high debt load.

 Credit record reports use a person's name, birth date, and Social Security Number to find out their credit history.
 Contrary to popular belief, this type of search is not the same as the "credit rating check" that banks use when deciding whether to approve an applicant for a loan or line of credit.